CT Pre-IB for Ninth Grade and Tenth Grades

 IB courses and exams begin the journey through college level academic challenges.

 Colleges and universities recognize that IB diploma recipients are better prepared for the demands of college.

 Participation in the IB program is widely hailed by American as well as international universities.

 Tuition savings may be realized for some students whose IB diploma students.

 The IB curriculum for juniors and seniors at CTHS will consist of six subject groups:

-Language A (best language): English, including selections from World Literature written in English
+Language and Literature: English, including selections from World Literature written in English

 Language B (learned language): Spanish, or French